 Please note, pupils already attending one of our nurseries will not transfer automatically into reception in the attached school (or any of our other schools).
 A separate application must be made for a place in reception.

-Please note, pupils attending one of our infant schools will not transfer automatically into one of our junior schools.
+Please note, pupils attending Westdale Infant School will not transfer automatically into our junior schools.
 A separate application must be made for a place.

 5. Requests for admission outside the normal age group